 Current business situation

-Liberalisation, market opening and social policies have led to significant economic growth, development progress and poverty reduction.
-Since 1993, the economy has grown over five per cent each year (source: World Bank, GDP growth, annual %, Dec 2014).
-A growth domestic product (GDP) per capita of US$1911 in 2013 (source: World Bank, GDP per capita, Dec 2014) and the poverty rate decreased to 17 per cent in 2012 (source: World Bank, WDI, Poverty rates at national poverty lines, Dec 2014).
+Liberalisation, market opening and social policies have led to significant economic growth, development progress and poverty reduction in Vietnam.
+Since 1990, the economy has grown an average six per cent per annum, second only to China (Source: World Bank, GDP growth, 2016).
+Gross domestic product (GDP) per capita was over US$2,111 in 2015 (Source: World Bank, GDP per capita, 2016).
+This makes Vietnam the fastest growing middle class in the Southeast Asian region, which is expected to rise from 12 million in 2012 to 33 million in 2020.

 Establishing contacts and networks often requires introduction through an existing contact or an official channel such as Austrade.
-‘Cold calling’ usually is not appreciated.
-“Getting to know each other” is an important and sometimes the only element of an initial meeting.
-Visible anger or disappointment are considered as a sign of personal weakness, and will harm achieving your goals.
+‘Cold calling’ is usually not appreciated.
+Visible anger or disappointment is considered as a sign of personal weakness, and will harm achieving your goals.
 Moments of silence are acceptable during negotiation.
 Don’t feel obliged to fill the silence.

 Handshakes are appropriate in a business context, hugging or kissing are not.
 The exchange of business cards is important and a sign of respect to have them in Vietnamese and English.
 Present your card with the Vietnamese side facing up.
 Always receive cards with both hands and carry a large supply, even for short visits.